Everett Case

-Everett Norris Case (June 21, 1900 – April 30, 1966), nicknamed the "Old Gray Fox", was a basketball coach most notable for his tenure at North Carolina State University, from 1946 to 1964.
+Everett Norris Case (June 21, 1900 – April 30, 1966), nicknamed the "Old Gray Fox", was a basketball coach most notable for his tenure at North Carolina State University, from 1946 to 1964, and was inducted into the Naismith Basketball Hall of Fame in 1982.

 Early life and career

 Born in Anderson, Indiana, Case graduated from the University of Wisconsin–Madison in 1923.
 He compiled a 726–75 record while coaching 23 years in high school basketball, including winning 4 Indiana state championships while coaching in Frankfort, Indiana (1925, 1929, 1936, 1939).
 Frankfort's Case Arena is named after him.
 Case is one of only five coaches to win at least 4 state titles in Indiana basketball (the others being Marion Crawley, Glenn M. Curtis, and Jack Keefer with 4 and Bill Green with 6).

 Case enlisted in the U.S. Navy in 1941.
 He was commissioned a senior-grade lieutenant and reported to Annapolis for a four-week training course.
 He then traveled to Chicago for five weeks training before reporting to Naval Pre-flight school at St. Mary's College in California, where he served as assistant athletic director and director of basketball.
 He also served as athletic director at the Alameda Naval Air Station.

 In 1943, DePauw University began a naval flight preparatory school.
 An abbreviated basketball schedule was used, and Case, now a lieutenant commander, became the athletic director of the program.